• Skip to primary navigation

 Instructions

-1. Preheat oven to 350 degrees F and line a 12-cup muffin pan with muffin liners and lightly spray them with cooking spray.
+1. Preheat oven to 350° F and line a 12-cup muffin pan with muffin liners and lightly spray them with cooking spray.

-2. In a medium-sized mixing bowl combine the almond flour, protein powder, pumpkin pie spice, cinnamon, baking powder, and salt.
+2. In a medium-sized mixing bowl combine the pumpkin, almond butter, eggs, maple syrup, and vanilla.

-6. Evenly divide the batter between the muffin cups, filling each about ¾ full.
-Top each with the remaining chocolate chips.
-Tip: about 1/4 cup of batter in each muffin cavity was a good amount.
+5. Evenly divide the batter between the muffin cups, filling each about ¾ full.
+Tip: about ¼ cup of batter in each muffin cavity was a good amount.

-7. Bake in the middle rack of your preheated oven for 30-35 minutes, until the tops are nice and golden brown.
+6. Bake in the middle rack of your preheated oven for 25-30 minutes, until the tops are nice and golden brown and a toothpick inserted in the middle of one of the muffins comes out mostly clean.

-8. Remove from the oven, let cool for at least 30 minutes, and enjoy!
+7. Remove the muffins from the oven, let them cool for 15 minutes, and enjoy!

 Equipment